Days to Expiry — Option Selling Analyzer logo

 • You are willing to learn a small amount of options vocabulary

-• You think in terms of decades, not quarterly performance
+• You think in terms of expiration cycles, not just quarterly performance

 Skip this if…